suuhm/unblock-proxy.sh/README.md

 sudo apt install proxychains
 ```
 #### - windscribe
-To install this amazing vpn you need to create an account and follow these intsructions here: https://windscribe.com/guides/linux#how-to
+To install this amazing VPN you need to create an account and follow these instructions here: https://windscribe.com/guides/linux#how-to

 or
 ```